Stop Loss and Take Profit in Forex

 Smith shorted USD/JPY at 146.50.
 His analysis pointed to a drop ahead of a Bank of Japan policy announcement.
 He placed his stop loss at 147.00, 50 pips above entry.

-The announcement surprised markets.
+The announcement produced unexpected market volatility.
 Price spiked to 147.10 in seconds.
 Smith’s stop loss triggered at 147.00, and his loss was 50 pips.
-Without the stop, he would have been watching a 300-pip move against him with no way out.
+Without the stop, he would have been watching a 300-pip move against him with much larger loss.

 Scenario Two: The GBP/USD Risk-to-Reward Trade